Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận20/09/2023

 Specifically, the first case was a 46-year-old female patient (living in Trang Bang, Tay Ninh) who was gardening when she was bitten on the finger by a red-tailed green pit viper.
-The patient was quickly taken to the hospital by her family for emergency care.
+The patient was quickly taken to the hospital by her family for emergency treatment.

 Shape of red-tailed green pit viper.
-(Illustration).
+(Illustration photo).

-About an hour later, another 56-year-old female patient (also living in Trang Bang, Tay Ninh) was also brought to the emergency room by her family with a similar condition: the patient was gardening when she was bitten by a red-tailed green pit viper, causing swelling of the knuckles and back of her right hand.
+About an hour later, another 56-year-old female patient (also residing in Trang Bang, Tay Ninh) was also brought to the emergency room by her family with a similar condition: the patient was gardening when she was bitten by a red-tailed green pit viper, causing swelling of the knuckles and back of her right hand.

 Two vials of serum were used to save two patients bitten by snakes.
 (Photo by BSCC).